 Storefront Improvement Program

 The Storefront Improvement Program (SIP) revitalizes building facades visible to customers, neighboring merchants and residents.
-The City of San Diego provides design assistance and financial incentives to small business owners who wish to make a creative change to their storefronts.
-In the last fiscal year, the program reimbursed 20 projects a total of $185,192, leveraging $620,624 in private funds.
+The City of San Diego provides free professional design assistance and financial incentives to small business owners who wish to make a creative change to and improve the curb appeal of their storefronts.
+In FY2017, SIP completed 34 projects throughout the City and provided $246,976 in incentives, leveraging $747,825 in private funds.

 All applications are subject to review for eligibility.
-The City’s Storefront Improvement Program is open to small businesses (25 or fewer employees) that are located in the City of San Diego and have a current business tax certificate.
+SIP is open to small businesses (25 or fewer employees) that are located in the City of San Diego and have a valid business tax certificate.

-Program Exclusions: National franchises, office buildings larger than 80,000 square feet, residential rental buildings (apartments), home-based businesses, structures that do not facing the public right-of-way, government-owned and -occupied buildings, churches and other religious institutions are not eligible.
+Program Exclusions: National franchises, office buildings larger than 80,000 square feet, residential rental buildings (apartments), home-based businesses, storefronts that do not face the public right-of-way, government-owned and -occupied buildings, churches and other religious institutions are not eligible.
 Properties that have received a SIP rebate within the past five years and projects that have already begun or completed renovations/construction are also ineligible.

 The design parameters include:

-- Respecting for the original features of the building including the use of color and suitable materials;
+- Respecting original features of the building, including the use of color and suitable materials;

 - Using of suitable landscaping that will aid in the preservation of community scale and character.